 Though Morocco is gorgeous, it does lack a reading culture.
 This is exactly what Barb wanted to help out with.
 After some thinking and planning, she started the Morocco Library Project, a joint US-Morocco effort.

 The idea of the project is simple: to encourage and promote reading and literacy throughout Morocco.
 However, it’s difficult to promote reading without some good books and a library.
-This is exactly what much of Morocco was missing!
+This is exactly what much of Morocco was (and still is!) missing.
 With of the help of some friends and donors in the US and in Morocco, Barb got to work building a library.

 You can find the first library — well known throughout Morocco as “The Purple Library” — in Erfoud, at the sandy edge of the Sahara.
 The Purple Library is a true collaboration.
 Teachers and students repurposed an old room in the Moulay Rachid High School, painting it purple, from which the name derives.
 Back in Palo Alto, Barb’s hometown, a collection of books and other materials was curated and sent over.
 The project also helped raise funds for repairs and furniture.